Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

 \section{Calculating Sample Size}

-The first problem in CI estimation is determining the sample size required to achieve a desired estimation accuracy/precision.
-There have been a range of sample size determination methods discussed in the literature, e.g., \cite{Goncalves:2012,Korn:1986,Liu:2002}, but here we adopt the common approach of deriving the sample size from the CI formula with fixed $\epsilon$.
-Equation (\ref{eq:Waldn}) displays the sample size obtained from the Wald confidence interval.
+The first problem in CI estimation is determining the sample size required to achieve a desired estimation precision.
+There have been a range of sample size determination methods discussed in the literature, e.g., \cite{Goncalves:2012}, \cite{Korn:1986} and \cite{Liu:2002}, but here we adopt the common approach of deriving the sample size from the CI formula with fixed $\epsilon_R=\epsilon/p$.
+Used in conjunction with the Wald margin of error, one obtains